king of diamonds playing card

 • I incorporate a lot of the concepts of evolutionary astrology into my analyses, specifically the foci on the soul's journey (although I don't place too much weight on digging into past lives).

-• I leave horary, mundane and medical astrology to others -- I don't have practical expertise and have not studied them.
+• I leave horary, mundane and medical astrology to others -- I don't have practical expertise and have not studied them enough to produce reports.

 • Similarly, I don't do too much with practices like locational astrology or astrocartography (they are cool and I'm intrigued, but again it's not where my experience lies).

-I do not automate my analysis, for several reasons: lower accuracy, higher expense, not my business model.
+I do not automate my analysis, for several reasons: lower accuracy; higher expense; not my business model; AI use isn't exactly ethical.

 In saying all this, I intend zero disrespect to anyone whose reports come from software, YouTube or AI/ChatGPT.
 I get it!
 It's certainly quicker!
-If I did this full-time, I would definitely invest in something that helped me scale my time so I could get to the analysis part more quickly, and get more reports out to people.
+If I did this full-time, I would definitely invest in commercial astrology software to help me scale my time so I could get to the analysis part more quickly, and get more reports out to people.

-Still, in my research and experience, AI models regularly make big mistakes when it comes to complex astrology questions.
+Still, in my research and experience, AI models regularly make massive mistakes when it comes to complex astrology questions.
 They hallucinate a lot regarding angles, aspects, elements, dignities; they do not understand house rulers, or how opposing signs and planets affect each other on an aspect.
-In some of these arcane "soft science" areas of life, which have so much variable human element to them, AI is great at regurgitating info, but isn't there yet on the accurate synthesis.
+In some of these arcane "soft science" areas of life, which have so much variable human element to them, AI is great at regurgitating info, but isn't anywhere close yet on the accurate synthesis.

-And since I don't need to feed a content stream that constantly demands new videos, I don't need the ability to quickly ask ChatGPT for a 30-second script about the full Moon in Scorpio, or why Virgos are so analytical, etc. My astrological work product is solely bespoke, multi-layered reports that are resonant and valuable for the specific individual.
-Since the AI models miss significant elements on complex reports so often, it would require too much extra review and revision every time; in that use case, AI makes my job harder, not easier.
+My astrological work product is solely bespoke, multi-layered reports that are resonant and valuable for the specific individual.
+Since the AI models miss significant elements on complex reports so often, using them at all would require too much extra review and revision every time.
+In that scenario, AI makes my job harder, not easier.
 I would rather just do it right vs. do it over.

 "What Kind of Astrology Can You Do for Me?"